marijnh/blog/_posts/2019-08-27-extensibility.md

 - architecture
 ---

+(The details at the bottom of this post no longer reflect the way things work in CodeMirror 6.
+See [this post](facets.html) for an updated description.)

 It has become fashionable to structure big systems as a number of separate packages.
 The driving idea is that it is better to, instead of locking people into your implementation of a feature, provide the